Electric Switches

 Customizing Switches

-Switches can be customized in a variety of ways beyond their method of control or internal arrangement.
+Switches can be customized in a variety of ways beyond just their control method or internal arrangement.

-When many switches are installed in a single device, that device is often referred to as a switch panel.
-Manufacturers of switch panels can make them so that they are composed of several single pole, double pole and other kinds of switches and so that they can be used to control multiple electronic circuits.
-The wires, terminals and other components are hidden within the plastic, metal or wooden housing, while the switches themselves are mounted on the panel's face.
+When multiple switches are installed in a single device, the device is typically referred to as a switch panel.
+Manufacturers of switch panels design them to incorporate a mix of single-pole, double-pole, and other types of switches, enabling them to control multiple electronic circuits.
+The wires, terminals, and other components are concealed within the panel’s housing, which can be made from plastic, metal, or wood, while the switches are mounted on the front of the panel for easy access.

 Choosing and Maintaining Electric Switches